moimikey/awesome-devtools/README.md

 - [JSNice](http://www.jsnice.org/) - Statistical renaming, type inference and deobfuscation.
 - [JSON ABC](https://novicelab.org/jsonabc/) - Sorts JSON alphabetically
 - [Markdown to HTML](https://markdowntohtml.com) - Paste or type your markdown and see it rendered as HTML.
 Download or copy the resulting HTML.
+- [Markdown Tools](https://markdowntools.com) - Tools to convert Markdown to/from a number of formats.
+E.g. Html to Markdown, or a CSV to a Markdown table.
 - [SWC](https://swc.rs/playground) - compile JS/TS files using modern JS features and outputs valid code that is supported by all major browsers.

 ### Diagramming &amp; Scratch